British Airways Visa Signature® Card review

 With the CardName, you aren’t restricted on where/how you travel.
 If you plan to heavily use your card (especially within the first year), and are loyal to the British Airways brand, the CardName could be an excellent card to hold.
 However, if you’re looking for more flexibility with how you travel, you might want to further consider the additional perks of the CardName.

-The CardName earns users 5X total points on all travel purchased through the Chase Ultimate Rewards portal; 3X points on dining, including eligible delivery services and takeout; 3X points on online grocery purchases (excluding Target, Walmart and wholesale clubs); 3X points on select streaming services; 2X points on travel purchases; and 1X point on all other purchases.
+The CardName earns 5x on travel purchased through Chase Travel; 3x on dining, select streaming services and online groceries; 2x on all other travel purchases; 1x on all other purchases; a $50 Annual Chase Travel Hotel Credit; plus more.
 The card has no foreign transaction fees, and comes with a number of travel protection benefits, such as auto rental collision damage waiver, baggage delay insurance, trip delay reimbursement, and travel and emergency assistance services.
 There is a AnnualFees annual fee associated with the card, but the bonus offer alone far outweighs that cost.

 CardName vs. CardName